spike/CompetitiveProgramming/resources/README.md

 ### Leetcode Contests

 I recommend you try to do the Leetcode contests.
 The time pressure helps.
+And the randomness of the problems will help with your pattern-recognition.
 They're usually at 7:30 PM on Saturdays (Pacific Time).

 https://leetcode.com/contest/